Mohanasankaran/VLSI-LAB-EXP-6/README.md

 Click the check and save icon in the schematic editor window observe CIW output for any errors.

-BUILDING THE INVERTER TEST DESIGN: Creating the inverter test cell view:
+**BUILDING THE INVERTER TEST DESIGN:Creating the inverter test cell view:**

 1.In the CIW or library manager, execute file – new – cell view.